dvingerh/PyInstaLive/README.md

 - Install the prerequisites and then PyInstaLive.
 - Run `pyinstalive` to generate a default configuration file.
 - Edit the configuration file using any text editor.
-- Run `pyinstalive -d "<live-username>"` to start downloading a livestream or replay.
+- Run `pyinstalive -d "<live-username>"` to start downloading a livestream.

 ![](https://raw.githubusercontent.com/dvingerh/PyInstaLive/5907fc866446d5f426389a5198560075848d770e/.github/spacer.png)